Five Things That Help you Stay Productive When Working from Home

 In order to avoid this, make sure you have a dedicated space that you use only when working.
 Ideally, this would be an entirely separate room, but a desk in a quiet spot of your home is an acceptable alternative if space is at a premium.
 Keep this workspace as distinctive from other parts of your home as possible, remove any potential distractions and avoid using it when you’re not at work.
 This will allow you to psychologically separate your work time from your down time.

 Invest in a good office chair

 If you work at a desk, then you are going to be sat down for around seven hours or more each workday.
 It is therefore essential to invest in good, supportive seating in your home office.
-The British Pain Society estimates that around 10 million people in the UK suffer from back pain, which is commonly caused by bad posture and a lack of proper support.
+The NHS estimates that around 8 in 10 people in the UK suffer from back pain in their lives, which is commonly caused by bad posture and a lack of proper support.